-'Provisional statement'
+'Provisional Statement'

 A procedure by which the licensing authority can give a statement approving for licensing purposes proposals for a premises being built or in the course of being constructed.
-Equivalent to a "provisional grant" under the Licensing Act 1964.
 Where a provisional statement is made, subject to limited exceptions, the full licence must normally be granted once the premises are completed.

-'Qualifying club'
+'Qualifying Club'

-Club premises certificates will be issued to qualifying clubs formerly registered members clubs.
-To be eligible for a club premises certificate, the club/organisation members must have joined together for a particular social, sporting or political purpose and then have combined to purchase alcohol in bulk as members of the organisation for supply to members and their guests.
-Qualifying conditions are specified in Section 61 of the act and the council must be satisfied that these conditions have been met, including evidence to support that the club is non-profit making and that there is a minimum of 48 hours delay between application and acceptance of new members.
+Club Premises Certificates will be issued to Qualifying Clubs.
+To be eligible for a Club Premises Certificate the club/organisation members must have joined together for a particular social, sporting or political purpose and then have combined to purchase alcohol in bulk as members of the organisation for supply to members and their guests.
+Qualifying conditions are specified in Section 61 of the Act and the council must be satisfied that these conditions have been met, including evidence to support that the club is non-profit making and that there is a minimum of 48 hours delay between application and acceptance of new members.
 The club must be established and conducted in 'good faith' (this involves consideration of details such as club finances).

-'Regulated entertainment'
+'Regulated Entertainment'

-- A performance of a play.
+- A performance of a film.

 - An exhibition of a film.

 - An indoor sporting event.

-- A boxing or wrestling entertainment.
+- A boxing or wrestling entertainment (indoor or outdoor).

 - A performance of live music.

 - Any playing of recorded music.

 - A performance of dance.

 - Entertainment of a similar description to that falling within the performance of live music, the playing of recorded music and the performance of dance.

-- (or entertainment of a similar description falling within the last three of the categories listed above), where the entertainment takes place in the presence of and for the purposes of entertaining that audience or spectators.

-'Relevant offences'
+'Relevant Representations'

 The 2003 Act does not use the term "objections".
-Instead authorised persons, interested parties and responsible authorities may be able to make relevant representations about an application for a licence.
+Instead interested parties and responsible authorities may be able to make relevant representations about an application for a licence.
 Representations must relate to the licensing objectives and where made by an interested party must not be frivolous or vexatious.
 When considering an application from an interested party or responsible authority the local authority need only consider relevant representations.
 The making of relevant representations engages the licensing authorities discretion to take "steps" consistent with the licensing objectives when considering the application.

-'Review of licence'
+'Review of Licence'